digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 basicnp-8hc5d   Ready    <none>   28h   v1.21.2
 ```

-Let's see what `Digital Mobius` has to say about this situation: will it notice and take the appropriate action ?
+Let's see what `Digital Mobius` has to say about this situation: will it notice and take the appropriate action?
 Open a terminal window and inspect the logs first:

 ```bash
 kubectl logs -l app.kubernetes.io/name=digital-mobius -n maintenance